Graz University of Technology: History

-1864: The Styrian government makes it a Technische Hochschule.
+1864: The Styrian government makes it the Joanneum Regional and Technical College.

-1874: The Technische Hochschule is taken over by the state.
+1874: The Austrian government takes over the Imperial-Royal College of Technology in Graz.

-1888: Opening of the Main Building (Alte Technik) by Franz Joseph I of Austria.
+1888: Opening of the Main Building (Old Technik) by Franz Joseph I of Austria.

-1901: The Technische Hochschule is granted the right to award doctorates.
+1901: The Technical College is granted the right to award doctorates.

-1955: It is divided into three faculties.
+1955: The Technical College is divided into three faculties.

-1975: It is divided into five faculties and renamed Technische Universität Graz, Erzherzog-Johann Universität (Graz University of Technology, Archduke-Johann-University).
+1976: The Technical College is divided into five faculties and renamed Graz University of Technology, Archduke-Johann-University (Technische Universität Graz, Erzherzog-Johann Universität).

 2004: The new Austrian university law (UG 2002) is fully implemented – the university is divided into seven faculties.

 Organization

 The university consists of seven faculties: